davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 "dangling slab" extending far to the east of the San Andreas fault.

-Depending on the original scale of Monterey Plate underthrusting beneath the southern California borderland region [@fig:neogene_sections], its structural integrity following its coupling to borderland transrotational rifting, and on what proportion of the partially subducted plate is now represented by the detached portion that forms the Transverse Ranges
+Depending on the original scale of Monterey Plate underthrusting beneath the southern California borderland [@fig:neogene_sections], its structural integrity following its coupling to borderland transrotational rifting, and on what proportion of the partially subducted plate is now represented by the detached portion that forms the Transverse Ranges